NCAS-CMS/cfdm/docs/source/tutorial.rst

 but which are not present in it.
 Instead, such variables are stored in other netCDF files known as "external files".
-External variables may, however, be incorporated into the field constructs of the dataset, as if they had actually been stored in the same file, simply by providing the external file names to the `cfdm.read` function.
+External variables may, however, be incorporated into the field constructs of the dataset, as if they had actually been stored in the same file, by providing the external file names to the `cfdm.read` function.

 An external variables file name may describe relative paths, and